premnaaath/bloghub/README.md

 # bloghub

-A safe and secure blogging site built using Python - Django, and Bootstrap
+A blogging app built using Python - Django, and Bootstrap

 Stores data of Users and the their posts in a Database